qawemlilo/blog/README.md

 # Raging Flame Blog

 This is a git repo for my blog [Raging Flame Blog](http://ragingflameblog.herokuapp.com).
-It is powered by Node Blogger,  static blog generator that I created out of my frustrations with WordPress's bloatedness and never-ending updates.
+It is powered by Node Blogger, a static blog generator that I created out of my frustrations with WordPress's bloatedness and never-ending updates.

 ## Corrections and edits for posts